Epizephyrian Locris

-Epizephyrian Locris, also known as Locri Epizephyrii or simply Locri (Λοκροί Ἐπιζεφύριοι), was an ancient Greek city in Southern Italy.
-It was situated in Calabria on the Ionian Sea and was established as a Greek colony at the beginning of the 7th century BCE by settlers from Locris in central Greece.
-The modern town of Locri derives its name from the ancient settlement.
+Epizephyrian Locris (Λοκροὶ Ἐπιζεφύριοι), also known as Locri Epizephyrii or simply Locri, was an ancient Greek city in Southern Italy, located in Calabria on the Ionian Sea.
+The city was established as a Greek colony at the beginning of the 7th century BC by settlers from Locris in central Greece.
+The modern town of Locri derives its name from this ancient settlement.

-The city was a centre of Magna Graecia during the Classical and Hellenistic periods.
-Locri was the birthplace of customs to music and dance, and also for producing athletes who achieved distinction in the Panhellenic Games.
-The city was noted in antiquity for the prominent status of women in society and for its distinctive marriage customs.
+The city was a center of Magna Graecia during the Classical and Hellenistic periods.
+Locri was home to athletes who achieved distinction in the Panhellenic Games.

 Ancient authors who referred to Locri include Strabo, Pausanias, Eusebius of Caesarea, Plutarch, Polybius, and Diodorus Siculus.
-Additional references to the city were identified in documents discovered at Olympia in 2018.
+Additional references to the city were identified in documents discovered at Olympia, Greece in 2018.

-Site
+Site location

-The archaeological site of Locri Epizephyrii is located in Mandorleto, a frazione of the modern town of Locri, approximately 3 km southwest of the town centre.
-It is located between the Portigliola and Gerace rivers, and between the Ionian Sea and the hills of Castellace, Abbadessa, and Manella.
+The Locri Epizephyrii archaeological site is in Mandorleto, a frazione of the modern town of Locri, approximately 3 km southwest of the town centre.
+It is located between the Portigliola and Gerace rivers, between the Ionian Sea and the hills of Castellace, Abbadessa, and Manella.